 Do meta descriptions affect search rankings?

-If you are worried about shortening your meta description and it’s affecting the chance of your content becoming a featured snippet, don’t fret, the majority of the content in featured snippets is pulled directly from the page on your website it is found, not your meta description.
+If you are worried about shortening your meta description and it’s affecting the chance of your content becoming a featured snippet, don’t fret, the majority of the content in featured snippets in Google’s search results is pulled directly from the page on your website it is found, not your meta description.

 Why are meta descriptions important for SEO?